weifeng-365/toc-blog/README.md

 1. run `./auto/create-template postname` to create a new markdown file in source/_posts.
 1. Fill your content.
+1. run `./auto/run-locally` to preview your post locally.
 1. Create a test branch and create PR on this repo.
 1. Wait the pr workflow success.
 1. After the administrator of toc blog approved and merged, your blog will be displayed on our blog system.